Mayday Parade: Valdosta EP and Mayday Parade (2011–2012)

 On March 8, 2011, the group released an EP titled Valdosta through Atlantic and Fearless Records.
-The EP was named after Valdosta, Georgia, where the band used to record their early material in.
-It contained six tracks, including 2 brand new tracks titled "Amber Lynn" and "Terrible Things" as well as acoustic versions of "Kids in Love" and "Bruised and Scarred" from their second full-length studio album Anywhere but Here, "Your Song" from their Tales Told by Dead Friends and "Jamie All Over" from A Lesson in Romantics.
+The EP was named after Valdosta, Georgia, where the band used to record their early material.
+It contained six tracks, including two brand new tracks titled "Amber Lynn" and "Terrible Things" as well as acoustic versions of "Kids in Love" and "Bruised and Scarred" from their second full-length studio album Anywhere but Here, "Your Song" from their Tales Told by Dead Friends and "Jamie All Over" from A Lesson in Romantics.
 On March 10, Songkick recognized Mayday Parade as the hardest-working band of 2010, with 194 bookings and 74,000 miles logged in the entire year, with Willie Nelson and Lady Gaga ranking No. 7 and No. 8 in comparison.
+On September 9, 2026, "Terrible Things" has received RIAA gold certification.

 On July 13, 2011, the band announced that they departed from Atlantic Records and that their third studio album would be released independently.
 Written by the band in a beach house in Panacea, Florida, the self-titled album was produced by Zack Odom and Kenneth Mount, who also produced A Lesson in Romantics.
 In April 2011, drummer Jake Bundrick confirmed that their third full-length album had been completed.
 On July 6, 2011, Mayday Parade announced that they would be releasing their new self-titled album on October 4, 2011.
-The group wrote the album entirely by themselves and according to the band, they recorded "our way and not someone else's way this time."
+The group wrote the album entirely by themselves and according to the band, they recorded "our way and not someone else's way this time".
 They also unveiled the track listing, revealing that the album had 12 songs.
 On July 27, Mayday Parade premiered the track "Oh Well, Oh Well" via Alternative Press.
 The song was released as the lead single from the album on August 1.
 On September 8, "When You See My Friends" was made available for streaming via MTV, and was released as a single a day later.